minprog/uva-prog-wis/40 Week 4/10 Problem Set 5/10 Problem Set 5.md

 hope to give you a sense of some of the issues involved, by exploring some simple matching schemes.

-## Importing the `find` function
+## Udsing the `find` function

 To get started, we are going to use some built-in Python functions.
-To use these functions, include the statement

-    from string import *

-at the beginning of your file.
-This will allow you to use Python string functions.
-In particular, if you want to find the starting point of the first match of a keyword string key in a target string target you could use the find function.
+If you want to find the starting point of the first match of a keyword string key in a target string target you could use the find function.
 Try running find on some examples, such as

-	find("atgacatgcacaagtatgcat","atgc")
+	"atgacatgcacaagtatgcat".find("atgc")

 Note how it returns the index of the first instance of the key in the target.
 Also note that if no instance of the key exists in the target, e.g,

-    find("atgacatgcacaagtatgcat","ggcc")
+    "atgacatgcacaagtatgcat".find("ggcc")

 it returns the value -1.